The Bournemouth Symphony Orchestra are running a series of concerts in person and online. Ed caught a livestream of their latest performance.

 I didn’t know as much about either composer as I’d have liked to, so I was very pleased to discover that a subscription to the full season of autumn concerts includes access to pre-concert talks which provide some really interesting context to the main event.

 The livestream itself was wonderful.

 There’s something tantalisingly exciting about the sound of an orchestra tuning up at the best of times.
-But hearing the murmur of the socially distanced audience in Poole whilst the orchestra got ready was genuinely moving after such a long period without large-scale live performances.
+But hearing the murmur of the socially distanced audience in Poole whilst the orchestra prepared for their performance was genuinely moving after such a long period without large scale live performances.

 That brilliant sense of triumphant return after a period of hardship and silence coloured the whole concert, and even to a viewer sat at home, it was infectious.